drduh/macOS-Security-and-Privacy-Guide/README.md

 Avoid personally identifiable names: the computer name (such as "John Appleseed's MacBook") is broadcast over local networks and visible to other devices.

-The system name can be configured in **System Settings > About** or with the following commands:
+The system name can be configured in **System Settings > About** or with the commands:

 ```bash
 sudo scutil --set ComputerName MacBook